RockstarLang/rockstar2/codewithrockstar.com/tutorial.md

 No, not that kind of strings.
 Strings are how Rockstar handles text.
 A string in Rockstar is surrounded by double quotes; to include double quotes in a string, use two sets of double quotes.
 You can also use **poetic string** syntax using the `says` keyword:

 {% rockstar_include strings.rock play,parse %}
-## Rocking Strings
+## Ninja Strings

 The problem with literal strings is they often don't fit the mood of the song you're trying to write. `FizzBuzz` is all well & good, but shouting the word "fizz" in the middle of power ballad just isn't gonna work.

-To get around this, Rockstar includes a feature that lets you build strings without ever having to refer to them directly.
+To get around this, Rockstar includes a feature that lets you build strings without ever having to refer to them directly: we call these **ninja strings**, because like ninjas, they are both stealthy *and* awesome.

 Using the `rock` keyword, you can add characters to the end of a string by specifying their ASCII/Unicode character codes.
 The `with` keyword is optional, and using the `like` keyword, you can build strings using poetic numbers corresponding to their character codes:

-{% rockstar_include rocking-strings.rock play,parse %}
+{% rockstar_include ninja-strings.rock play,parse %}
 ## Booleans, Null, and Mysterious

 As well as numbers and strings, Rockstar has boolean types, null, and mysterious.